jpqy/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Stretch & extra features implemented
+- Button to toggle form appearance
+- Scroll-to-top button
+- Animated buttons
+- Sass nesting and mixins used on some stylesheets
+- Dynamically displays time elapsed on tweets using timeAgo jQuery plugin
+- Prevents double-tweeting when spamming the button

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body-Parser
+- Chance
+- MD5